 The roots of a multi-rooted tooth are like the roots of a tree.
-When a root becomes unhealthy and the roots are separated enough, one option is to remove the one unhealthy root in order save the roots that are still healthy.
+When a root becomes unhealthy and the roots are far enough apart, it is possible to remove the one unhealthy root in order to save the roots that are still healthy.
 This approach describes the procedure known as a root amputation.

-Dr. Noraian accomplishes this procedure with an appropriate amount of local anesthetics with or without sedation.
-First, an incision is made around the neck of the tooth and the soft tissue is reflected to visualize the offending root.
-Next, the root is removed and the bone is reshaped to restore a gentle flowing architecture.
-A bone graft may be placed with a resorbable barrier to contain it, a filling may be placed in the opening to the root canal, and the soft tissue is replaced and sutured.
+Dr. Noraian accomplishes this procedure with an appropriate amount of local anesthetics, with or without sedation.
+First, he makes an incision around the neck of the tooth and reflects the soft tissue to visualize the offending root.
+Next, Dr. Noraian removes the root, and reshapes the bone to restore a gentle flowing architecture.
+He may place a bone graft with a resorbable barrier to contain it, and he may place a filling in the opening to the root canal and replace and suture the soft tissue .
 This procedure is similar to an extraction with ridge repair.

-Depending on how much tooth structure remains, a new crown may need to be fitted to the shape of the roots that are left by your restorative dentist.
-Post-operative pain medication and antibiotics are typically prescribed.
+Depending on how much tooth structure remains, Dr. Noraian may need to fit a new crown to the shape of the roots that your restorative dentist left.
+Dr. Noraian typically prescribes post-operative pain medication and antibiotics.